 Consumers search, a lot and fast!
 In this age of fleeting attention and fierce competition, savvy local marketers are looking for new ways to engage with consumers at the very first opportunity.
 And, most often, that opportunity is presented through Google’s Knowledge Panel.
 Most importantly, Google’s Knowledge Panel allows local business to engage with consumers directly within search and without any additional clicks.
 Even though Google presents this first, best opportunity to engage with consumers, a new Moz survey revealed that just over 50% of marketers haven’t yet taken advantage of the opportunities that the Knowledge Panel offers!
 We’ve touched upon the value of the Knowledge Panel in our previous post, but it’s worth digging deeper to explore the benefits it can unlock for local business.
 Google Knowledge Panel.
 What it Is.
 Why it Matters.
 The knowledge panel is the box to the right of search results where Google displays information on a relevant business, including the company name, business hours, address and phone number.
 Today the panel shows up in roughly 40% of searches, and the more localized a search gets, the more likely it is that a local Knowledge Panel will appear.
 This means that for LOCAL SEO, you need to get smart about using the knowledge panel to help searchers discover and reach your business without any additional clicks.
 A knowledge panel also includes these actionable features: Q&A: This consumer-facing, crowdsourced feature is similar to the Ask the Community feature on TripAdvisor and Yelp.
 It allows consumers to ask questions and businesses can provide answers directly within search and without any additional clicks.
 Users can also give a thumbs-up vote to questions and answers, which influences where the questions and answers might appear on the panel and in search results.
 Posts: This feature enables businesses to create short 300-words or less blog-style posts that appear directly in the knowledge panel, providing an additional avenue for customer communication directly within search and without any additional clicks.
 Like Q&A, Posts also appear in search results and are especially visible in Maps search results.
 Posts are a great way to let prospects and customers know about new products, company news, special offers and events.
 Posts can include an appropriate call to action (buy now, contact us, etc.) along with a link.
 Note that each Post expires after seven days so it important to develop the process of posting regularly.
 Getting Started.
 If you want your business to appear in a Knowledge Panel, and also gain control over the information displayed by Google, the first and most important step is to (1) claim, (2) verify and (3) complete your Google My Business listing.
 Here's how we can help: Subscribe to our free HOT!Content service that delivers a daily dose of content for you to post to your Knowledge Panel, Facebook and other sites.
 HOT!Content also includes an automatic posting wizard – so your online content is always up-to-date – as well as other handy functions to help you build online success.
 Enroll here. [...]

 Consumers are searching online more than ever before.
 But local businesses may actually be seeing less web traffic.
 How is this possible?
 “Local search” often starts with Google and there are now numerous ways for consumers to find all the information they need right on Google’s first search results page.
 Google even allows consumers to interact with a local business – all without ever going to a website!
 This is all enabled by Google My Business listings that are becoming an increasingly vital component in creating online marketing success and attracting new customers.
 In fact, a new MOZ report found that 64% of local business marketers agree that Google is becoming the new “homepage” for local businesses.
 Search used to be all about getting a click to your website.
 Now, it’s also about getting a click to a Google My Business listing.
 Websites are still important, but keeping your Google My Business and Knowledge Panel up to date is no longer just nice, it’s absolutely necessary.
 If you don’t, you’re missing a huge opportunity to promote your business.
 What is the Knowledge Panel?
 When a consumer conducts a search for a particular business, Google provide the most relevant results as well a box on the right side of the page that is called the Knowledge Panel.
 The Knowledge Panel for that business includes directions, phone numbers, hours of operation, and more.
 Knowledge Panels show up in roughly 40% of searches and are especially crucial for providing consumers actionable results not requiring any additional clicks.
 You can keep your Knowledge Panel information relevant and up-to-date by first claiming, then verifying, your Google My Business profile.
 Google My Business is a free, easy to use listing that determines what appears on the Knowledge Panel.
 This will ensure that your customers can find and contact you, in addition to providing an overview of your products or services.
 Perhaps most importantly, the Knowledge Panel aggregates consumer reviews, making your online reputation readily available to all consumes.
 Managing your Google My Business listing, and Knowledge Panel, has become indispensable to online marketing success, as well as putting your business in the best position to get found.
+Social media marketing, in its turn, helps to connect with customers, generate awareness, and increase sales.
 Claiming and verifying your Google My Business listing requires a bit of know-how, and we’re here to help -- contact us for more information on how to get started.
 INSIDE TIP: Subscribers to Engage121’s free HOT!Content service can access our 1-click Google My Business claiming app.
 Enroll here to get started.
 Good local marketing in the age of Google is no easy task.
 But doing it right can deliver some of the best returns for your local business.
 Interested in learning about how we can help manage your local Google My Business listings, and more?
 We’d love to talk.
 Learn more Related Services HOT!Content – a no-cost Daily Email with content and DIY tools.
 Digital Marketing Assistant, (DMA) – a managed subscription service.

 Increase Visibility, Get Found and Drive Sales When people are in the market for a product or service, they search.
 They're already in the mood to buy; all you need to do is stand out.
 And you will stand out – if you add six simple but powerful local search strategies to your small business marketing mix.
 It's a fact: 46% of all Google searches seek local information.
 What's more, "near me" searches have grown 130% year-over-year since 2015, translating into a whopping 34-fold increase* in single local search queries.
 That's a big deal!
 These stats mean that now, more than ever before, local search engine optimization (LOCAL SEO) presents significant growth opportunities for every small business.
 Not only is LOCAL SEO an especially effective way to generate visibility, it also helps you boost site traffic, increase engagement and drive sales.
 What is LOCAL SEO?
 Like traditional SEO, LOCAL SEO focuses on content, backlinks, keywords and website activity.
 But that's just the tip of the iceberg.
 What sets LOCAL SEO apart is the way it leverages the geographical component.
 While traditional SEO concentrates on the "What" of your business (your product or service) LOCAL SEO also prioritizes the "Where" – further refining search to meet the demands of today's connected consumers.
 By combining What + Where, LOCAL SEO optimizes your online presence and puts your business in a position to show up in local searches and meet potential customers right when they're looking for you.
 The next step is to understand and implement the six key components that help you power LOCAL SEO: Google My Business: This free, easy to use listing helps you manage what appears on the right side of the page when customers search for your business on Google, including your business name, address, phone number and reviews.
 Website Backlinks: When other web pages -- including review sites and social business pages – include links back to your website, it strengthens your value and relevance.
 Search engines take the number of backlinks into account when they rank websites in search results; the more backlinks you have, the more positive the impact on your site's rankings.
 Good Online Content: Engaging content brings your products and services to life.
 Informative posts, images and video created and optimized to resonate with consumers help you reach your business goals.
 Most of all, good, relevant content captures early stage awareness queries and helps your business get found.
 Directory Listings: These online entries contain a local citation: the name address and phone number (NAP) of your business along with other information to help consumers in the discovery process.
 Citations also help your search rankings by telling search engines where you're located and validating your business.
 These listings can appear on other business pages, review sites, or social media platforms.
 Reviews: The influence of reviews on purchase decisions is strong, clear and measurable.
 A full 84 percent** of consumers trust consumer online reviews as much more than a personal recommendation.
 Furthermore, every one star [...]